Skip to content

 1. Baking Soda or Vinegar

-Using baking soda and vinegar is a natural way to remove paint from the metal surface.
-For this process add 1/4 cup baking soda into water (you can also use a mixture of white vinegar and water) and let it boil in the pan.
-Now add your item into the pan mixture and keep it for 20 min then peel off the paint with a scraper.
+Using baking soda and vinegar is a natural way to remove paint from a metal surface.
+For this process, add 1/4 cup of baking soda to water (you can also use a mixture of white vinegar and water) and let it boil in the pan.
+Now add your item into the pan mixture and keep it for 20 min, then peel off the paint with a scraper.

 2. Paint Scraper